danthedaniel/danthedaniel.github.io/content/posts/type-level-api-client.md

 ### Solution:

 I can leverage TypeScript to allow for extracting a per-model type interface defined by just an array of model properties I want to share with the client.
 For a `User` that array would include things like `["id", "email", "firstName", "lastName", ...]`.
-This requires some advanced type-level programming, but I've already done the work for you.
+This requires some fancy type-level programming, but I've already done the work for you.
 The trick is all in the signature of the function used to pluck out the corresponding values for `id`, `email` etc.

 ```typescript
 function extractDTOAttrs<This, Attr extends keyof This>(